Ada-C13/slack-cli-reflection/feedback.md

     <td>
       1. Practices best practices working with APIs.
 (The .env is not checked into git, and no API token was directly used in the Ruby code without ENV.)

-      testing 123

     </td>
     <td>
-      yes/no
+      yes
     </td>
   </tr>

   <tr>
     <td>
-      2. Practices error handling with APIs.
+      1. Practices error handling with APIs.
 (For all pieces of code that make an API call, it handles API requests that come back with errors/error status codes appropriately.)
    </td>
    <td>
       yes/no